Andrew Hawkins: Cleveland Browns

 Hawkins signed an offer sheet with the Cleveland Browns on March 12, 2014.
 The Bengals had until March 18 to match or the offer sheet would become an official contract.
 The Bengals declined to match the offer, and Hawkins became a member of the Browns with a reported four-year, $13.6 million contract, including a $3.8 million signing bonus.
 In his first season in Cleveland, Hawkins led the Browns with 63 catches for 824 yards and two touchdowns.
 On December 23, 2015, the Browns placed him on injured reserve.

 On February 27, 2017, Hawkins was released by the Browns.

 New England Patriots

 On May 24, 2017, Hawkins signed a one-year contract with the New England Patriots.

 Retirement

-On July 25, 2017, Hawkins announced his retirement from the NFL.
+On July 25, 2017, just two months after signing with the Patriots, Hawkins announced his retirement from the NFL.